quicwg/base-drafts/draft-ietf-quic-transport.md

 UDP datagrams MUST NOT be fragmented at the IP layer.
 In IPv4
 {{!IPv4=RFC0791}}, the DF bit MUST be set to prevent fragmentation on the path.

-A server MUST discard an Initial packet that is carried in a UDP datagram with a payload that is less than the smallest allowed maximum packet size (1200 bytes).
+A server MUST discard an Initial packet that is carried in a UDP datagram with a payload that is less than the smallest allowed maximum packet size  of 1200 bytes.
+A server MAY also immediately close the connection by sending a CONNECTION_CLOSE frame with an error code of PROTOCOL_VIOLATION; see
-A server MAY also immediately close the connection by sending a CONNECTION_CLOSE frame with an error code of PROTOCOL_VIOLATION; see {{immediate-close-hs}}.
+{{immediate-close-hs}}.

 The server MUST also limit the number of bytes it sends before validating the address of the client; see {{address-validation}}.